info-201a-wi22/final-project-starter-Simon-Cao-Git/docs/p01-proposal.md

 ## Keywords
 Anxiety, Mental Health, Online Gaming

+## Introduction
+Despite the rapid advancement of technology and online environments in many aspects of our daily lives, video games are continuing to develop exponentially, and gaming communities are also growing.
+Along with being fun and entertaining, gaming can help people connect with each other, creating a sense of community as they work together to complete common tasks.
+Half of all Americans, 164 million people, play video games, also called gaming.
+Gaming isn't just for teens, as popular belief would have you believe.
+According to a survey in 2019, only 21% of gamers were under 18 years old (Grinspoon, 2020).
+However, despite the benefits of gaming (even as it becomes a competitive sport on many college campuses), too much gaming is linked to health risks, and mental health issues arise among this growing body of diverse gamers.
+In this project, we are going to perform an analysis based on results from a series of questions, and also try to ravel out the relationship between the gaming habits of gamers and the latent mental health issues.

 |Element | Brief Description|
 |---------------| --------------
 |Code name | Give your project a _code name_, a short, evocative name for efficiently referring to your project.
 Your code name does not change!
 Examples: _Jazz-4_, _Rocking Fish_, etc. |